chr7stos/chr7stos.github.io/_pages/resume.md

 I hold a Ph.D. in Physics from Humboldt University in Berlin, where I delved deep into the realm of nanotechnology for my research.
 I also have an M.Sci and BA in Natural Science from the University of Cambridge, UK.

 My carreer spans a diverse array of industries, including healthcare, mobility/traffic analysis, fintech, and music and entertainment.

+I held the role of Accountable Lead at Klarna, during its status as Europe's largest Fintech.
+I was involved in it's strategic expansion in the United States, Australia and other European markets.

 Currently I am the Head of Data and Product at Epikast, a healthcare company redefining how biopharma companies engage with patients and healthcare providers.

 I am a fervent advocate for the uptake of technologies such as Artificial Intelligence and Accelerated Computing in business operations, as pivotal tools to optimize workflow efficiencies and drive transformative change.
 I have a robust portfolio of digitally transformative projects, garnered from my tenure as Industry Programme Manager at The Cyprus Institute and as independent Technology Consultant.